leo-editor/leo-editor/leo/doc/importers.md

 **Other importers**

 Importers for the org-mode and otl (vim-outline) file formats are easiest of all.
 They have neither complex syntax nor multi-line patterns to contend with.
 Languages such as the ipynb (Jupyter Notebook) and json are driven by what are, in essence, nested python dictionaries.
 The json importer is straightforward, the ipynb isn't.
-#The new importers vs the old
+#The new importers vs. the old
 Leo's new importers are fundamentally simpler than the old.

 The old importers attempted to parse their languages *character-by-character*.
 Only whole lines can be assigned to nodes, so the importers had to adjust the results of the parse to line boundaries.
 This was an extremely complex process, filled with error-prone index adjustments.